 When Allan Benton started his business, he could not have foreseen the success and breadth of his products that remain in high demand by top chefs across the country.
 Holiday orders keep Benton very busy indeed.
 Here are a few examples of how Benton’s ham, prosciutto, sausage, and bacon are used by America’s esteemed eateries nationwide.
 To order: bentonscountryhams2.com

-CHARLESTON / Sean Brock of McCrady’s in Charleston and Husk in both Charleston and Nashville has been known to use Benton products in a myriad of ways: Benton’s bacon spun into cotton candy, Benton’s bacon and beer-braised garden greens, Benton’s smoked bacon skillet cornbread, antebellum brown oyster stew with Benton’s bacon, clams with Benton’s sausage, and heritage pork chop with Benton’s bacon creamed kale.
+CHARLESTON / Sean Brock of McCrady’s in Charleston and Husk in both Charleston and Nashville has been known to use Benton’s products in myriad ways: bacon spun into cotton candy, bacon and beer-braised garden greens, smoked bacon skillet cornbread, antebellum brown oyster stew with bacon, clams with sausage, and heritage pork chop with bacon creamed kale.

-MIAMI / gastroPod, an innovative mobile gourmet truck in Miami operating out of Chef Jeremiah’s vintage 1962 Airstream trailer, offers furikake shake fried rice with Benton’s bacon, poached egg, and scallion and a Cuban sandwich with Benton’s ham and pork belly terrine with hoisin mustard.
+MIAMI / gastroPod, an innovative gourmet food truck in Miami operating out of Chef Jeremiah’s vintage 1962 Airstream trailer, offers furikake shake fried rice with Benton’s bacon and a poached egg, a cuban sandwich with Benton’s ham, and pork belly terrine with hoisin mustard.

-NASHVILLE / At The Catbird Seat, Chefs Erik Anderson serves up a cornball injected with Benton’s bacon pudding.
-Lazzaroli Pasta stuffs its ravioli with Benton’s bacon, ricotta, lemon, and mint.
-And The Patterson House, a prohibition-style speakeasy, uses Benton’s bacon-infused Four Roses bourbon, maple syrup, and coffee pecan bitters in its Bacon Old Fashioned cocktail.
+NASHVILLE / At the Catbird Seat, Erik Anderson serves up a cornball injected with Benton’s bacon pudding.
+Lazzaroli Pasta stuffs its ravioli with Benton’s bacon (along with ricotta, lemon, and mint).
+And the Patterson House, a prohibition-style speakeasy, uses Benton’s bacon-infused Four Roses bourbon, maple syrup, and coffee pecan bitters in its bacon old fashioned cocktail.

-NEW YORK / Chef David Chang at Momofuku Noodle Bar orders 150 pounds of Benton goods each week and roasts his corn with Benton’s bacon, miso butter, chilies, and radish.
+NEW YORK / David Chang of Momofuku Noodle Bar orders 150 pounds of Benton’s goods each week and roasts his corn with Benton’s bacon, miso butter, chilies, and radish.
 The PDT Bar in the East Village infuses its bourbon with Benton’s bacon to create a Benton’s Old Fashioned.
-Chef Tom Colicchio’s executive chef Damon Wise at Craft Restaurant served scallops in a Benton’s bacon consommé.
+Chef Tom Colicchio Craft Restaurant has served scallops in a Benton’s bacon consommé.